Diego Silva (footballer, born 1983)

 Diego Alejandro Silva Fuentes (born 11 March 1983) is a Chilean former footballer who played as a defender.

 Career

 A historical player of Cobresal and Cobreloa, he retired from football after twenty one years as a professional football player at the end of 2022 season.

+Following his retirement, Silva assumed as coach for the Cobresal youth ranks and later he assumed as assistant coach of Gustavo Huerta for the first team.